linpengcheng/PurefunctionPipelineDataflow/README.md

 ----

-## My and Other Peoples Related Views 我的和其他人的相关观点
+## My and Other Peoples Related Views

 ```
 Keep it Simple and Unified.